11 reasons to love Lisbon, Portugal

 Prepare to fall in love with Lisbon.
 Whether it's the bakeries of Belem, the beaches of Cascais or the fairytale architecture of Sintra, you'll find you freely give your heart to the Portuguese capital with our guide to some of its best bits.

-Part of the Alfama district in Lisbon © MF - Fotolia.com
+Old part of Lisbon, Portugal © MF - Fotolia.com

 1. Portuguese cuisine